vieiramanda11/getty-io-react-crud/README.md

 ## 🚀 Getting Started

-> This guide shows how to clone, install, start and develop the client-side in your local environment.
+> This guide shows how to clone, install, start the app in your local environment.

 ### Clone